Travelling by car in Holland

 Holland is not a big country, so driving to and from different cities and locations is easily done.
 Cities like Utrecht, Rotterdam, The Hague, Delft and Leiden are just an hour’s drive from Amsterdam.
 And the trip from Amsterdam to Maastricht just takes two hours and 15 minutes.

 Whether you need petrol, diesel or natural gas, gas stations can be found everywhere in Holland.
 In addition to fuel, they also often offer food, drinks, magazines and small groceries.
 Tip: Buy your fuel in a city or village if possible, since it is often a little more expensive along the motorway.
 For reasons of safety, natural gas is available primarily from gas stations outside city limits.

-The maximum speed on motorways varies from 100 to 130 kilometres per hour.
-Trunk roads have a maximum speed of 80 kilometres per hour while the top speed in cities and villages is 50 or 30 kilometres per hour.
+The maximum speed on motorways varies from 80 to 130 kilometres per hour.
+Speeds exceeding 100 km/h are allowed only where clearly marked, between 7:00pm and 6:00am.
+On these stretches, the maximum speed is clearly specified on signs beside and above the road.
 Several motorways feature a speed control system that measures your average speed over a longer stretch of road, so make sure to keep an eye on that speedometer!